fromsantanu/PLS-Main/README.md

-# Study of political science
+# Study of Political Science

 ### 1. **Introduction to Political Science**
    - [Definition and Scope](#)